cwkosman/cherin-food-blog/content/recipes/naan-pizza.md

 ![Naan pizza with kale, mozzarella, and thin radish slices](/assets/20200508_181243.jpg "Naan pizza with kale, mozzarella, and radishes")

 We're both big pizza people, with many fond memories of the food from childhood.
-For Chuck, it was all about the monster sized slices of Real New York (Brooklyn) pizza when visiting his cousins or grandparents.
-The doorbell ringing and the yelling of "pizza's here!" in a Brooklyn accent.
+For Chuck, it was all about the monster sized slices of Brooklyn pizza when visiting his cousins or grandparents, the doorbell ringing and the yelling of "pizza's here!" in a Brooklyn accent.
 Erin's childhood pizza memories are more in tune with late night dinners, ordering Panago after double-header hockey games, and then later getting a slice of Nat's Pizza Fridays at lunchtime in high school in Kitsilano.

 Naan pizza easily became a go-to for a quick and easy lunch or dinner, when neither of us felt like putting much effort into cooking, but also felt guilty ordering in.

 The inspiration for this recipe started with Jamie Oliver's '[5 Ingredients: quick & easy food](https://www.jamieoliver.com/recipes/category/books/5-ingredients-quick-easy-food-recipes/)' cookbook Aunt Margaret got us for Christmas one year.
-By following the Egg & Mango Chutney Flatbreads recipe, we learned you could make an easy flatbread with only flour, yogurt, a pinch of salt, and just a little bit of olive oil.
+By following the Egg & Mango Chutney Flatbreads recipe, we learned you could make an easy flatbread with only flour, yogurt, a pinch of salt, and just [a little bit of olive oil](https://www.youtube.com/watch?v=TsTWFsEi0aE).
 We made some modifications, wondering if we could modify the flatbread to more resemble naan.

 When experimenting with your own flatbread, you could try mixing up the ratios, adding yeast or eggs for a more risen dough, and whatever toppings you like.